worldline/angular-training/docs/src/forms/README.md

 As their name suggests, template-driven forms are fully defined in the template of the component.
 User input can be retrieved in the component class thanks to the two-way data binding provided by the `[(ngModel)]` attribute.
-This directive is defined in the `FormModule` module.
+This directive is defined in the `FormsModule` module.

 Here is an example that uses `[(ngModel)]` to bind an `input` and `select` fields.
-It also shows how to use get a reference to to the form field (`#nameRef="ngModel"`).
+It also shows how to get a reference to the form field (`#nameRef="ngModel"`).
 This allows to obtain some properties on the form field such as its validity status (`nameRef.valid`).

 <iframe height='500' width='100%' src="https://stackblitz.com/edit/yos-template-form-simple?ctl=1&embed=1&file=src/app/app.component.ts"></iframe>